Why you should visit Foz do Iguzçu

-As a travel family, we have experienced a few unreal waterfalls throughout the years, but nothing is as spectacular as Foz do Iguaçu – also known as the Iguazu Falls.
-It is one of the supernatural wonders that everyone should plan to visit for the once in their lifetime.
+As a traveler, I have experienced a few unreal waterfalls throughout the years, but nothing is as spectacular as Foz do Iguaçu – also known as the Iguazu Falls.
+It is one of the supernatural wonders that everyone should plan to visit once in their lifetime.

 Family Travel Destination

 In Foz do Iguaçu, the diversity of animal species is so rich that your little explorers will be fascinated by how close they can watch the animal and experience the real relationship that humans should behave with nature.
 Foz do Iguaçu also offers several routes accessible for wheelchairs and strollers.
 Park is suitable to visit at any age.

 - Foz do Iguaçu received over 1.6 million visitors in 2019, both local and foreign.

 - The Iguaçu National Park is divided into two parts: Foz do Iguaçu in Brazil and Puerto Iguazú in Argentina.